-This marvellous small sundial sculpture sits on a wall of one of the youngest children’s classrooms at George Heriot’s School in Edinburgh.
+This marvellous small sundial sculpture sits on a wall of one of the classrooms for the youngest children at George Heriot’s School in Edinburgh.
 We looked at it closely during our tour of sundials in the school this morning.
-The sculptor and probably the children as well have introduced a number of features into this piece.
+The sculptor and probably the children as well have introduced a number of lovely features into this piece.
 There is the beautifully modelled hawk and globe, which is an ancient Egyptian symbol of the sun god, there is the mouse and some lines of poetry from Robert Burns, and there is the T-square remembering the late architect Bob Clunas who designed the building.
 Continue reading

 You can see the slides for my talk here, PROBUS EDINBURGH TALK ON SUNDIALS – Copyright Macmillan Hunter 2017.